MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/source/devops-faq.md

 We are going to code and develop simple software in the course.
 So, I don’t want your first time seeing or writing code to be in the course; you have to come prepared so you can keep up.

-## Will I be able to work in this field as a fresh graduate with no experience?
+## Can I enter this field as a recent graduate with no prior experience?

 If you are a graduate of this field and were basically clever, committed, and made a lot of effort in the course, hopefully after you finish you shall be able to work better than those who have been in the field for five years, but you have to make a significant amount of effort in the course and also target the junior job as it will be impossible to join as a Senior DevOps which needs a lot of real experience.